 Dan Ariely is the James B. Duke professor of psychology and behavioral economics at Duke University.
 With three NYTimes bestsellers under his belt, Dan’s work has convinced his readers to look beyond logic when trying to communicate and persuade.
 He is also a real-world business person – his newest role is Chief Behavioral Officer at Lemonade, a startup that intends to build trust between people and their insurance company.

 Dan and I talk about the state of social science research today, including how his work has shaped the field and the replication crisis we’re currently experiencing.
 He also talks about the importance of trust in work and society, and how we can impact everybody when we try to weed out bad apples.
 We also chat about some of the experiments from his new book and why money isn’t the all-powerful motivation we think it is.

-Dan’s work has long influenced the field of persuasion, so don’t miss this chance to hear from one of the best!
+Dan’s work has long influenced the field of persuasion, and in this episode we explore the science of motivation.
+Don’t miss this chance to hear from one of the best!

 If you enjoy the show, please drop by iTunes and leave a review while you are still feeling the love!
 Reviews help others discover this podcast and I greatly appreciate them!

 - How individuals, businesses, and governments have started to embrace the idea of irrational decision-making to improve their marketing and policy.

 - Dan’s thoughts on the replication crisis in social science, and why it’s important to adjust your own beliefs and hypotheses in light of new data.